The signed graphs with symmetric spectra

+Let $-\Gamma= (G,-\sigma)$ be the signed graph obtained from $\Gamma$ by reversing the signs of all edges.
+A signed graph $\Gamma$ is said to be \emph{sign-symmetric} if $\Gamma\simeq-\Gamma$.
+A sign-symmetric graph is spectrally symmetric but not the other way around \cite{Belardo}.
+It is well known that the spectrum of a graph is symmetric if and only if it is a bipartite graph \cite{Cvetk}.
+Bipartite signed graphs are sign-symmetric, which means that they have symmetric spectra.
+In addition to bipartite signed graphs, there are non-bipartite signed graphs with symmetric spectra and there are non-bipartite signed graphs with sign symmetry.
+Therefore, the study of spectral symmetry and sign symmetry of signed graphs focuses on non-bipartite signed graphs.

-Stani\'{c} in \cite{Stanic} proved that the Cartesian product $\Gamma_1 \Box \Gamma_2$ and the corona $\Gamma_1 \circ K_1$ both have symmetric spectra if $\Gamma_1$ and $\Gamma_2$ are two spectrally symmetric signed graphs.
-He furthermore constructed two infinite families of connected non-complete signed graphs being symmetric spectra but not being sign-symmetric.
+Akbari et al. presented a construction of completed signed graphs with sign symmetry \cite{Akbaria}.
+In \cite{Belardo}, Belardo et al. constructed a complete signed graph with a symmetric spectrum but not sign-symmetric, posing the following problem: Are there connected non-complete signed graphs whose spectrum is symmetric but they are not sign-symmetric?
+Ghorbani et al. in \cite{Ghorbani} presented some infinite families of signed graphs with symmetric spectra but not sign-symmetric which answered the problem in \cite{Belardo}, and gave a method for constructing sign-symmetric signed graphs.
+Additionally, they enumerated all complete signed graphs of orders 4, 5, 6, 8, 9 with symmetric spectra and sign symmetry.
+Stani\'{c} in \cite{Stanic} proved that the Cartesian product $\Gamma_1 \Box \Gamma_2$ and corona $\Gamma_1 \circ K_1$ both have symmetric spectra if $\Gamma_1$ and $\Gamma_2$ are two spectrally symmetric signed graphs.
+He furthermore constructed two infinite families of connected non-complete signed graphs being spectrally symmetric but not sign-symmetric.